 Airport rules oblige airlines to operate most of their take-off and landing slots, if they do not want to lose them the following season.

-On Thursday 26 March, Parliament approved the Commission proposal to temporarily suspend EU rules concerning airport slots, in order to stop so-called ghost flights.
-The adopted measures were approved by the Council on 30 March and entered into force retroactively from 1 March (from 23 January for flights between the EU and China or Hong Kong).
+On Thursday 26 March 2020, Parliament approved the Commission proposal to temporarily suspend EU rules concerning airport slots, in order to stop so-called ghost flights during the pandemic.
+The adopted measures entered into force retroactively from 1 March 2020 (from 23 January 2020 for flights between the EU and China or Hong Kong).

 - Find out more on what the EU is doing to fight the coronavirus